Jordan Ritter: Columbia Music Entertainment

 Ritter was introduced to Columbia Music Entertainment (CME) CEO Sadahiko Hirose in early 2006 during a business trip to Tokyo.
-Hirose-san planned to modernize CME by building a digital media distribution platform for its 100-year-spanning catalog of music, much of which was being lost to physical degradation and abandoned digital recording formats.
+Hirose planned to modernize CME by building a digital media distribution platform for its 100-year-spanning catalog of music, much of which was being lost to physical degradation and abandoned digital recording formats.

 Ritter joined CME in February 2006 as Executive Advisor to the CEO.
 In April 2006 he became CTO.

 In 2007, Ritter hired Ejovi Nuwere into CME, and together they began building a Japanese-based, competition-oriented promotional platform for new artists called Otorevo.
 The premise of the project was to prove a more cost- and time-efficient model for discovering viable artists to join the label, while at the same time establishing the first foothold for what would become CME's digital media platform.
 Despite the measurable successes of Otorevo, the CME Board of Directors voted to terminate all R&D projects in March 2008.

 Ritter left CME in April 2008.